mattischrome/blogischrome/content/post/2023-12-28-albums-2023-04-the-national-frankenstein-laugh-track.markdown

  - Indie
 title: '2023 Albums of the Year #4: The National, "First Two Pages of Frankenstein" and "Laugh Track"'
 slug: 2023-albums-04-the-national-frankenstein-laugh-track
+summary: "Two new albums?
+And they're both better than the last one?
+And now with added Taylor Swift?
+You spoil us!"
 ---

 ![Cover of First Two Pages of Frankenstein by The National](/assets/images/albums-2023/the-national-first-two-pages.jpeg)